KoelLabs/koellabs.com/DEVELOPMENT.md

 4. Create a new database named `postgres` with a user named `postgres` with the password `postgres`
 5. Install dependencies
    - `npm install` or `npm ci` for a clean install from the package-lock.json
-6. Duplicate the `.env.example` file and rename it to `.env.local`.
-Fill in the necessary environment variables.
+6. Duplicate the `.env.example` file and rename it to `.env.local` with `cp .env.example .env.local`.
+   - Comment out `DEV_LOGIN` and add your `FIREBASE_SERVICE_ACCOUNT` to enable authentication checks (login with Google etc.).
+You can leave in the `DEV_LOGIN` for offline development and other cases where you can't connect to the Firebase Auth server.
 7. Run the application
    - `npm run dev` to start the development server
    - `ctrl+c` to stop it

-### Disable Login Checks for Offline Development
-To bypass the auth system in development (for cases where you can't connect to the Firebase Auth server, e.g., you're offline or haven't provided a `FIREBASE_SERVICE_ACCOUNT` environment variable), you can disable the auth checks by uncommenting the `DEV_LOGIN` environment variable.
-You can change the email, username, etc. out for your own information if it is useful for testing.

 ### Formatting, Linting, Automated Tests and Secret Scanning